sajattack/glitch/README.md

 Play around with different values for percent, 0.1 seems to work okay for most image formats, 0.01 worked okay for video.
 Also, try different filetypes and share your results!
+I noticed different image viewers sometimes perform differently with these glitched images.
+They either display the image differently or not at all.
+Windows Photo Viewer worked best for me.
+As a result, I usually screenshot the glitches from Windows Photo Viewer so they always display "correctly".

 ##Examples
 ![glados-original](/examples/glados.gif)